Biomedical Science BSc

 This module aims to describe all aspects of modern cardiovascular pharmacology to enable the student to understand how and why medical treatments for cardiovascular disease are becoming increasingly personalised.
 Drugs that influence the function of the heart, blood vessels and blood cells in cardiovascular disease states and their interactions in humans will be discussed.
 New approaches to the multimodal treatment of heart disease will be explained.
-Formative assessment will be by an on-line quiz; summative assessment will be by formal examination and an extended coursework essay from a choice of 3 with emphasis upon contemporary pharmacological themes in cardiovascular medicine.10 credits
+Formative assessment will be by an on-line quiz; summative assessment will be by an extended coursework essay from a choice of up to 3 with emphasis upon contemporary pharmacological themes in cardiovascular medicine.10 credits

 Epigenetic mechanisms regulate gene expression throughout life.
 Developmental processes, maintenance of physiological homeostasis, and adaptive responses to sensory stimuli or metabolic signals, are all subject to epigenetic regulation.
 Moreover, abnormal epigenetic changes are associated with chronic disorders, including cancer, cardiovascular diseases and mental illnesses.
 The main aim of this module is to explore the roles ofepigenetic mechanisms in these varied biological processes.
 Through engagement with research literature on how the epigenome facilitates integration of genomic, developmental and environmental information, students will have the opportunity to deepen their understanding of how epigenetic mechanisms shape phenotypes andmodify disease risks.
 Epigenetic mechanisms regulate gene expression throughout life.
 Developmental processes, maintenance of physiological homeostasis, and adaptive responses to sensory stimuli or metabolic signals, are all subject to epigenetic regulation.
 Moreover, abnormal epigenetic changes are associated with chronic disorders, includingcancer, cardiovascular diseases and mental illnesses.
 The main aim of this module is to explore the roles of epigenetic mechanisms in these varied biological processes.10 credits